byu-cpe/Maeser/sphinx-docs/development/wsl_development.md

 ## Cloning the Repository

 Follow the [development setup instructions](./development_setup.md) for how to clone the repository onto your computer.
+Using WSL may help you install the package with poetry and pip.

 ## Setting Up WSL on Windows